groupnews/policies/terms/index.md

 1. You are solely responsible for properly canceling your account.
 Within each of our Services, we provide a simple no-questions-asked cancellation page.
 You can find instructions on how to cancel your account in our [Cancellation policy](/about/policies/cancellation).
 An email request to cancel your account is not automatically considered cancellation.
 If you need help cancelling your account, you can always write <support@groupnews.com>.

+2. When you cancel your user account, but Groups you were a member of still exist, any content you posted while an active member of those Groups will remain accessible to other members of those Groups as long as the Groups continue to be active.

-2. All of your content will be inaccessible from the Services immediately upon account cancellation.
-Within 30 days, all content will be permanently deleted from active systems and logs.
+3. When a Group is deleted by its owner, your content in that Group will at that point be inaccessible from the Services immediately upon Group deletion.
+In that case, within 30 days, all content will be permanently deleted from active systems and logs.
 Within 60 days, all content will be permanently deleted from our backups.
 We cannot recover this information once it has been permanently deleted.

-3. If you cancel the Service before the end of your current paid up term, your account will be inaccessible from the Services immediately upon account cancellation, and you will not be charged again.
+4. If you cancel the Service before the end of your current paid up term, your account will be inaccessible from the Services immediately upon account cancellation, and you will not be charged again.
 See our [Fair Refund policy](/about/policies/refund) for more details.

-4. We have the right to suspend or terminate your account and refuse any and all current or future use of our Services for any reason at any time.
-Suspension means you and any other users on your account will not be able to access the account or any content in the account.Termination will furthermore result in the deletion of your account or your access to your account, and the forfeiture and relinquishment of all content in your account.
+5. We have the right to suspend or terminate your account and refuse any and all current or future use of our Services for any reason at any time.
+Suspension means you and any other users on your account will not be able to access the account or any content in the account.
+Termination will furthermore result in the deletion of your account or your access to your account, and the forfeiture and relinquishment of all content in your account.
 We also reserve the right to refuse the use of the Services to anyone for any reason at any time.
 There are some things we staunchly stand against and this clause is how we exercise that stance.
 For more details, see our [Use Restrictions policy](/about/policies/usage).

-5. Verbal, physical, written or other abuse (including threats of abuse or retribution) of Company employee or officer will result in immediate account termination.
+6. Verbal, physical, written or other abuse (including threats of abuse or retribution) of Company employee or officer will result in immediate account termination.

 ## Modifications to the Service and Prices